Cegin Viaduct restoration, Porth Penrhyn, Bangor

 The Cegin Viaduct carried large amounts of slate from the local quarries to Porth Penrhyn.
 As the oldest known multi-arched railway bridge in Wales above ground level the viaduct is internationally significant as an historic industrial monument and is Grade II-listed and a registered Scheduled Monument.

-- Completing a Phase 1 habitat survey to ascertain whether any protected species/habitats are present and installing an artificial otter holt.
+Completing a Phase 1 habitat survey to establish whether any protected species/habitats were present and installing an artificial otter holt.

-- Appointing and co-ordinating an archaeologist and building conservation professional to ensure that the historical integrity of the structure is recorded and maintained.
+Appointing and co-ordinating an archaeologist and building conservation professional to ensure that the historical integrity of the structure was recorded and maintained.